Tracie Adix-Zins

 Tracie Adix-Zins (born 1985) is currently the head coach of the Elmhurst University softball team.
-She was formerly the head coach at Depaul University from 2019 to 2024 and a player for the Blue Demons from 2003 to 2007.
+She was formerly the head coach at Depaul University from 2019 to 2024 and a player for the Blue Demons from 2004 to 2007.

 Early years

 A native of Edmonds, Washington, Adix attended Edmonds-Woodway High School and played for the Warrior's softball team from 2000 to 2003.
 There she would also play on the basketball and volleyball team.
 She was inducted into the school's Hall of Fame as part of the Class of 2022.

 Collegiate

-Adix attended DePaul from 2003 to 2007 playing as a pitcher for the softball team.
+Adix attended DePaul from 2004 to 2007 playing as a pitcher for the softball team.
 Her career as a player was largely successful and the 2007 season is seen as her best.
 Not only did she help lead the Blue Demons to the 2007 Women's College World Series, she managed to achieve the honor of Big East Pitcher of the Year after a perfect 10-0 mark in conference play.
 Even knocking out the #3 seed Oklahoma in the final round of the Norman Super Regional.
 Ending the Sooner's season with a successful doubleheader of 3-0 and 7-2.

-Graduating from DePaul, Adix would finish her graduate degree at South Dakota State University from 2008-2009.
+Graduating from DePaul, Adix would get her Master's degree at South Dakota State University from 2008-2009 in sport pedagogy.
 Here she would gain experience as a graduate assistant coach.